Xinglab/lr2rmats/README.md

 # output
 output:
     updated_gtf: output/updated.gtf
-    ucsc_known: output/ucsc_known.gff
-    ucsc_novel: output/ucsc_novel.gff
-    stats: output/stats_summary.txt

 ```

 ### <a name="input"></a>Input files
-`genome.fa`: genome file in FASTA format.
+- `genome.fa`: genome file in FASTA format (***required***).

-`original.gtf`: original existing gene annotation file.
+- `original.gtf`: original existing gene annotation file (***required***).

-`rRNA.gtf`: GTF file for all the ribosomal RNA.
-Long-read alignment that overlaps with rRNA will be skipped.
+- `rRNA.gtf`: GTF file for all the ribosomal RNA.
+Long-read alignment that overlaps with rRNA will be skipped (***optional***).

-`samp1_long.fa`: long-read data of sample #1.
+- `samp1_long.fa`: long-read data of sample #1 (***required***).

-`samp1_short_1.fa` and `samp1_short_2.fa`: paired-end short-read data of sample #1.
+- `samp1_short_1.fa` and `samp1_short_2.fa`: paired-end short-read data of sample #1 (***required***).

+For single-end read multiple samples data, please refer to [FAQ](#FAQ).

 ### <a name="output"></a>Output files
-`updated.gtf`: enhanced gene annotation file.
+- `updated.gtf`: enhanced gene annotation file.
 It contains both known annotation(`original.gtf`) and reliable novel transcript information extracted from long and short-read data.

-`ucsc_known.gff` and `ucsc_novel.gff`: custom tracks of known and novel transcripts which are ready for UCSC genome browser visualization.
+In addition to the updated annotation file, more detailed information are also provided:

+- `known.gtf`: all known transcripts from long-read that already exist in the input annotation file.

+- `novel.gtf`: all novel transcripts from long-read that are different from any of the annotation transcript.
+Here, only novel transcripts that have at least one known splice site are kept.

+- `unrecog.gtf`: all unrecognized transcripts from long-read that have no known splice site.

+- `detail.txt`: detailed information for each long-read derived transcript.

-`stats_summary.txt`: summary statistics of the whole pipeline.
-It includes number of long-read derived novel transcripts, novel exons, novel splice sites and so on.
+- `summary.txt`: summary statistics of the whole pipeline.
+It includes the summary of annotation and updated/known/novel/unrecognized transcript information.

 ""